IanFletcher1Spatial/strigo-lab-exercises/write-data/exercise.md

 1. Examine the Excel Writer

-The "Create a Report in Excel" bookmark contains a writer feature type called AffectedVendors.
+The "Create a Report in Excel" bookmark (on the bottom-right of the Canvas) contains a writer feature type called AffectedVendors.
 Let's figure out where it will write data.
 Click it once to select it.
 When you select it, its writer in the Navigator window will also be highlighted in gray: AffectedVendors [XLSXW].
 Click the right-pointing arrow next to the writer in the Navigator to expand its parameters.
 The Destination Microsoft Excel File parameter tells us this writer will create data at C:\\FMEData2021\\Output\\Training\\AffectedVendors.xlsx.

 2. Connect Reader and Writer Feature Types